haroon-mirza/BI-Capstone/README.md

 <h2><strong>How to Use</strong></h2>
 <p>
     Download the Power BI files and open them using Power BI Desktop.
-Refresh the data sources to get the latest data.
 </p>

 </body>